ADHD in Children (Ages 2–12): Early Signs, Brain Development & Treatment

 Try this:

-• Use a simple visual checklist for morning or bedtime routines
+• A simple visual checklist for morning or bedtime routines

 2. Follow the One-Step Rule